Acute monoarthritis

 Non-gonococcal septic arthritis

-- Extreme of age and immunocompromised.
+- Extreme of age & immunocompromised

-- NB prosthetic joints and rheumatoid arthritis.
+- NB prosthetic joints and rheumatoid arthritis

 - Irreversible loss of joint function in 25%